-Level 1: Observable inputs, such as quoted prices in active markets.

-Level 2: Inputs, other than quoted prices in active markets, that are observable either directly or indirectly.
+- Level 1: Observable inputs, such as quoted prices in active markets. - Level 2: Inputs, other than quoted prices in active markets, that are observable either directly or indirectly.
 Level 2 assets and liabilities include debt securities with quoted market prices that are traded less frequently than exchange-traded instruments.
-This category includes U.S.

-government agency-backed debt securities and corporate-debt securities.

-Level 3: Unobservable inputs in which there is little or no market data.
+This category includes U.S. government agency-backed debt securities and corporate-debt securities. - Level 3: Unobservable inputs in which there is little or no market data.

-As of March 31, 2024, and December 31, 2023, the Company used Level 1 quoted prices in active markets to value cash equivalents which were deminimis for both periods presented.
-The Company did not have any Level 2 or Level 3 assets or liabilities as of March 31, 2024.
-As of December 31, 2023, Level 3 liabilities included a portion of the Series D Warrants and all Series C Warrants issued in December 2023, which did not meet the criteria for equity classification due to insufficient authorized shares to settle the instruments and were therefore accounted for as liabilities at fair value.
+As of June 30, 2024, and December 31, 2023, the Company used Level 1 quoted prices in active markets to value cash equivalents which were de minimis for both periods presented.
+The Company did not have any Level 2 or Level 3 assets or liabilities as of June 30, 2024.
+As of December 31, 2023, Level 3 liabilities included a portion of the Company's outstanding Series D Warrants and all of the Company's outstanding Series C Warrants issued in December 2023, which did not meet the criteria for equity classification due to insufficient authorized shares to settle the instruments and were therefore accounted for as liabilities at fair value.
 After the Company received stockholder approval to increase the number of authorized shares on January 25, 2024, the liability classified Series D Warrants and the Series C Warrants met all requirements for equity classification and, as a result, the Company reclassified them to equity as of January 25, 2024.

 The Company used the Black-Scholes option pricing model to estimate the fair value of the Series D Warrants and the Series C Warrants using significant unobservable inputs, which represent Level 3 measurements within the fair value hierarchy.
 For periods prior to the receipt of stockholder approval, the fair value was then adjusted by applying a discount for lack of marketability ("DLOM") based on the expected timing of receipt of stockholder approval to increase the number of authorized shares and to allow the Warrants to become exercisable in accordance with Nasdaq Listing Rule 5635.

-The significant unobservable inputs used in the valuation models as of January 25, 2024, the reclassification date, and as of December 31, 2023, to measure the fair value of the Series D Warrants and the Series C Warrants are as follows:
+Additionally, between April 1, 2024 and May 22, 2024, Level 3 liabilities included a portion of the Company's outstanding August 2023 Warrants, Series A Warrants, Series B Warrants, Series C Warrants, and Series D Warrants (collectively, the "Existing Warrants"), as a result of certain Warrant Amendments entered into upon the closing of an equity financing on April 1, 2024, which provided for adjustments to the exercise prices of the Existing Warrants, contingent on approval by the Company's stockholders of a proposal to allow the Existing Warrants to the company determined that the exercise price adjustment provision that is contingent on stockholder approval precluded the Existing Warrants from being indexed to the Company's own stock, and therefore were reclassified to liabilities at post-modification fair value on April 1, 2024, thereby reducing the exercise prices of each of the Existing Warrants to \$10.56 per share, the Existing Warrants on the reclassification dates, the Company used a Black-Scholes option pricing model, probability weighted for different scenarios as applicable.